A hidden treasure in the back of

 Going to see the fireflies near the back of Kiyamachi Road is another great reason to take a late evening stroll around early to mid June, although the timing really depends on that year’s weather and the timing of the rainy season, so best to check ahead of time to see when they might be appearing.
 Fireflies favor moist air and dark places, so the heavily wooded mountains and the aligning river along Kiyamachi Road creates an ideal environment for seeing them.

-Within the shopping square you will find a specialty vinegar store, a wood sculpture artisan shop, Kinosaki Mugiwara Zaiku Straw Craft, an ear salon, and a few other shops selling local specialties.
+Within the shopping square you will find a variety of shops selling local specialties.

 Like scavenger hunts?
 Walk around the square and see if you can find small sculptures hidden here and there.
 These creatures are modeled after the same ones that appeared in famous novels about the area, written by Shiga Naoya, a Japanese fiction writer and master stylist.
 Hint: there are three and one is a bee.